ionos-spectre/spectre-core/README.md

 ### Context

 A *context* groups one or more *specifications* and can add an additional description layer.
 The description is optional.
-Within a *context*, there are 4 additional function available.
+Within a *context*, there are 4 additional blocks available.

 A *context* can be created with